JuliaCollections/DataStructures.jl/doc/source/accumulators.rst

 There are different ways to construct an accumulator/counter::

-  a = accumulator(K, V)    # construct an accumulator with key-type K and
+  a = Accumulator(K, V)    # construct an accumulator with key-type K and
                            # accumulated value type V

-  a = accumulator(dict)    # construct an accumulator from a dictionary
+  a = Accumulator(dict)    # construct an accumulator from a dictionary

   a = counter(K)           # construct a counter, i.e. an accumulator with
                            # key type K and value type Int